miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Graphics:
 +Restored Nosferatu eyeballs, many clan idles and several hand skins.
-+Made Malkavians see shaking cables and fires show heat gaze effect.
++Made Malkavians see shaking cables and cars have transparent glass.
 +Added elevator button lights and arrows and improved traffic lights.
 +Improved rain and inspection effects and restored many particles.
 +Added missing steam to clinic, Ocean House, Vesuvius and Hollywood.